eosioafrica/ectc/README.md

 5. Pray. hehehehe!

 6. If all successful run VirtualBox as sudo and all the machines will be there.

+### Task list

+- [ ] Change provisioner to CoreOS.
+Downloads are too big and takes too long to setup.
+A docker image would work better.
+- [ ] Enable EOS systemd service
+- [ ] Change consul to handle block.one HA switch